isomerpages/govtech-stp/_travellers-from-vietnam/00a-atp-requirements-and-process.md

 #### Visa Requirements

-Visitors who hold a visa-required passport must separately obtain a valid visa prior to departure for Singapore.
-Such visitors are strongly encouraged to apply for their Air Travel Pass early.
+Visitors, who are holding a passport that requires a visa for travel to Singapore, must separately obtain a valid visa prior to departure for Singapore.
+Such visitors are strongly encouraged to apply for their visas early.

-If the visitor already has an existing valid visa which has been suspended due to COVID-19, ICA will lift the suspension and there is no need to obtain a new visa.
+ICA has lifted the visa suspension and resumed issuance of new visas from 18 October 2020, 2359hrs onwards.
+If visitors have already been issued with visas that are still valid or if they are eligible for the visa-free transit facility, they do not need to reapply or apply for a visa.
 Information on visa requirements and application can be found on ICA’s [website](https://www.ica.gov.sg/visitor/visitor_entryvisa)

 #### Pre-Departure